 Next, we will examine the main chamber or what is behind the left-side panel.
 Looking at the front of the case there is lots of room because there are no front intake fans.

 At the top in front of the PSU area is a drive cage for two 3.5 or 2.5” HDD or SSDs.
-The drive sleds that are provided are the kind that you bend and insert the drive-in.
+The drive sledges that are provided are the kind that you bend and insert the drive-in.
 I do wish that the drive sleds expanded to insert the drive rather than having to bend the sled to fit the HDD.
-If you will be inserting an SSD to the drive sled, you just have to secure it with four of the provided screws.
+If you will be inserting an SSD into the drive sled, you just have to secure it with four of the provided screws.